TcheandjieuLab/CC4D_sex_stratified_analysis_plan/Sex_stratified_autosomal_chr.md

 a.
 Males: CAD(all CAD cases vs. all non-CAD controls) = $SNP + Study covariates
 b.
 Females: CAD (all CAD cases vs. all non-CAD controls) = $SNP + Study covariates
 c.
 The should include the following filtering criteria: SNPs with imputation quality (INFO) > 0.3 and Mininum Allele Count (MAC)=10

+Scripts for different software are provided as interchangeable options.
+Please use the software that best fits your data

 ### 1. Example script using PLINK